sizebay/cra-template-sizebay/README.md

 # cra-template-sizebay

-Create Sizebay App - Modern web app template by the likes of Sizebay.

 This is the official Sizebay template for [Create React App](https://github.com/facebook/create-react-app).

 To use this template, add `--template cra-template-sizebay` when creating a new app.